vidaud/seta/seta-doc/docs/general/how-runs.md

 For SeTA we use chunk compositionality and word embedding for the training.

 By using supervised learning, which involves providing the network with a huge collection of training data comprised of input chunks, we can train neural networks.
-The activations in each layer of the neural network change after each training iteration.
-Eventually, it will be able to anticipate the output label that should be assigned to a specific input, even if it has never seen that input before.

 ### Chunk compositionality